Mitteleuropa: Other visions of Mitteleuropa

 An extension of Mitteleuropa was the Longwy-Briey basin.
 Capturing this mining area west of Alsace-Lorraine, already annexed since 1871, was a major part of the Schlieffen Plan and Germany's war aims.
 The high plateau dominated the French interior, giving the German army a wide range of fire.
 But the area also contained immensely prized deposits of iron.
 These were essential to both France and German war efforts.
 The development of heavy industry was a central feature of economic policy "under Imperial Protective Administration."
 Initially, Roedern, the Reich treasurer, was deeply skeptical that a plan to "incorporate" French assets into a customs union and federation would succeed, but civilian doubts were overcome by January 1915, and by 26 August 1916, it was official German policy.

 The first port of Mitteleuropa was Antwerp: Belgium's occupation in August 1914 was suggestive of partition.
 Anglophile Albert Ballin, therefore, set up a "German–Belgian trading company" to transfer assets and people from the occupied territories back to the Reich.
 The Post Office was to become German, and so too the railways, and the banks, all overseen by an Economics Committee, which would be a liaison group between private enterprise and the public sector.
 Belgian capital markets were absorbed into Karl von Lumm's Report, and all currency issued was backed by the Reichsbank.
 German obsession with the "Race to the Sea" and right to Belgian seaports continued to be a major policy initiative in the Memorandum of "Attachement" maritime security persisted in the German-Luxembourg Customs Association finally completed on 25 November 1915.
 Much of the theoretical work would be carried out by Six Economic Associations discussed in memoranda from Spring 1915 designated so as to set Germany free from British tutelage.
 Mitteleuropa also had its opponents inside Germany.
 Erich Marcks, a historian from Magdeburg and a member of SPD, had referred to "that great European idea" before the war.
-And then, in March 1916, he urged the Chancellor to renew calls in the Reichstag for a public debate on the war's aims.
+In March 1916, he urged the Chancellor to renew calls in the Reichstag for a public debate on the war's aims.